Category Archives: Creative Process

 Lars Tunbjörk– “42nd Street and Eighth Avenue”, published May 18, 1997

 In addition to giving considerable creative control to its photographers, the New York Times Magazine’s Kathy Ryan also likes to do ‘cross-over’ assignments, asking photographers known for their deft handling of one subject to photograph something different.
 An example is shown in the assignment given to Roger Ballen.
 Known for his dramatic and disturbing surreal images, Kathy Ryan chose him as a photographer for a fashion shoot.
-Ballen worked with actress Selma Blair to produce, “The Selma Blair Witch Project: Fall’s Dark Silhouette has a Way of Creeping Up on You.”
+Ballen worked with actress Selma Blair to produce “The Selma Blair Witch Project: Fall’s Dark Silhouette Has a Way of Creeping Up on You.”
 The photograph, “Resemblance”, at once creepy and funny, has Blair, dressed in designer clothing, inhabiting an image both enigmatic and psychologically charged.
-It is an revealing rumination on the nature of fashion.
+It is a revealing rumination on the nature of fashion.
 Stripped of its special environment of runways, supermodels, and fashion journalists, the designer clothes wilt and become rather ordinary in the utterly bizarre settings that Ballen conjures up.
-Not surprisingly, Ballen noted, “I won an award for that fashion shoot but no one has asked me to do another one.”
+Not surprisingly, Ballen noted, “I won an award for that fashion shoot, but no one has asked me to do another one.”

 Roger Ballen, Actress Selma Blair.
 From “The Selma Blair Witch Project-- Fall’s Dark Silhouettes Have a Way of Creeping Up on You,” 2005